Free expat tax extension icon

 The steps above help you extend lawfully now and transition when a Canadian job or nomination is in hand.
 Next, we will outline other immigration pathways for tech talent, building directly on these choices and introducing five targeted options.

-- Express Entry categories for skilled tech: IRCC’s 2025 plan continues category-based selection, with a Minister-set list that includes STEM and a new education category, alongside a stated focus on more in-Canada experience through Canadian Experience Class.
+• Express Entry categories for skilled tech: IRCC's 2026 plan continues category-based selection, with a Minister-set list that includes STEM and a new education category, alongside a stated focus on more in-Canada experience through Canadian Experience Class.
+STEM-focused draws continue in 2026.

 Essential Canadian tips for digital nomads

-Plan for a smooth start by shortlisting cities, understanding stays of up to six months, and mapping costs, connectivity, coworking, and family options.
+Plan for a smooth start by shortlisting cities, understanding stays of up to one year, and mapping costs, connectivity, coworking, and family options.

 Toronto